What is inclusive leadership?

 Leaders need to pay attention to seemingly contradictory human needs at work.
 Individuals need to both stand out and be seen as unique, and to fit in and connect with others.

 Inclusive leaders attend to both needs by coaching individuals to bring out their best, and using specific tactics that unite across difference.
-They build trust and empower everyone.
+They build trust and empower everyone to work together collaboratively and be more productive.

-This workshop focuses on increasing the leader’s understanding of how to be more inclusive.
-It provides tips and tactics to use with individuals and teams.
+My inclusive leadership workshop focuses on increasing the leader’s understanding of how to be more inclusive in the work place.
+The workshop provides participants with tips and tactics to use with individuals and teams.

 This workshop covers: